North Korea confirms US soldier Travis King is in the country - KESQ

 By Gawon Bae, Oren Liebermann and Natasha Bertrand, CNN

-(CNN) — North Korea on Wednesday confirmed publicly for the first time that US Army Private Travis King crossed into its territory.
+Seoul, South Korea (CNN) — North Korea on Wednesday confirmed publicly for the first time that US Army Pvt.
+Travis King crossed into its territory.

-A statement from the country’s government-controlled Korean Central News Agency claimed King had expressed “his willingness to seek refugee” in North Korea or a third country.
+A statement from the state-run Korean Central News Agency (KCNA) claimed King had expressed “his willingness to seek refugee” in North Korea or a third country.
 It also claimed King confessed that he had decided to enter North Korea as “he harbored ill feeling against inhuman maltreatment and racial discrimination within the U.S. Army.”

-King crossed the military demarcation line from South Korea into North Korea in July during a tour of the Joint Security Area inside the demilitarized zone.
-King, a junior enlisted soldier assigned to US Forces Korea, had faced assault charges in South Korea and was due to return to Fort Bliss, Texas and be removed from the military just one day before he crossed into North Korea, CNN has reported.
+King crossed the military demarcation line from South Korea into North Korea in July during a tour of the Joint Security Area inside the demilitarized zone (DMZ).
+King, a junior enlisted soldier assigned to US Forces Korea, had faced assault charges in South Korea and was due to return to Fort Bliss, Texas, and be removed from the military just one day before he crossed into North Korea, CNN previously reported.

-A US defense official said the US could not verify King’s alleged comments, but that the focus of the Defense Department’s effort is to ensure his safe return.
+A US defense official said the United States could not verify King’s alleged comments, but the focus of the Defense Department’s effort is to ensure his safe return.

 Just over a week before making his dash across the border, King was released from a detention facility in South Korea, where he had served 50 days doing labor, defense officials told CNN.
 Army Secretary Christine Wormuth told the Aspen Security Forum last month that King “absolutely would have faced additional consequences” from the US Army for his conduct in South Korea, if he’d returned as planned.